Force Concept Inventory

-The Force Concept Inventory is a test measuring mastery of concepts commonly taught in a first semester of physics developed by Hestenes, Halloun, Wells, and Swackhamer (1985).
-It was the first such "concept inventory" and several others have been developed since for a variety of topics.
-The FCI was designed to assess student understanding of the Newtonian concepts of force.
-Hestenes (1998) found that while "nearly 80% of the [students completing introductory college physics courses] could state Newton's Third Law at the beginning of the course, FCI data showed that less than 15% of them fully understood it at the end".
+The Force Concept Inventory (FCI) is a widely validated instrument ascertaining high school and college students' conceptual understanding of fundamental conceptions of Newtonian mechanics.
+FCI, first introduced by Hestenes, Wells, and Swackhamer in the Physics Teacher in 1992, is a revised version of the Mechanics Diagnostic Test (MDT) introduced in 1985 by Halloun and Hestenes in the American Journal of Physics.
+In 1995, Halloun, Hake, Mosca, and Hestenes revised the FCI to put it in its current version.
+MDT, and subsequently FCI, spurred the development of a series of conceptual understanding inventories in physics and various other fields.
+The MDT and FCI revealed how students' erroneous ideas about the motion of physical objects can prevent them from understanding the scientific counterparts of these ideas.
+For instance, Hestenes (1998) reported that while "nearly 80% of the [students completing introductory college physics courses] could state Newton's Third Law at the beginning of the course, FCI data showed that less than 15% of them fully understood it at the end".
 These results have been replicated in a number of studies involving students at a range of institutions (see sources section below), and have led to greater recognition in the physics education research community of the importance of students' "active engagement" with the materials to be mastered.

 The 1995 version has 30 five-way multiple choice questions.